What is Schizoaffective Disorder?

 Alongside medication, psychiatrists will also recommend psychotherapies (also known as talk therapies), including:

-• Individual Therapy – A one-on-one session where you help to identify and normalize thought patterns.
+• Individual Therapy – One-on-one sessions where you help to identify and normalize thought patterns.
 Through this, you’ll be able to reduce symptoms and build up strengths through life (i.e. relationships, work, etc.).

-• Family or Group Therapy – You may find therapy more effective if you’re able to discuss your problems with others.
+• Family or Group Therapy – You may find therapy more effective if you can discuss your problems with others.
 Group therapy helps to create a support system and reduce social isolation found in psychotic disorders.

 Life-Training

 • Social Skills Training – A practice where you’ll learn how to improve communication and social interactions found in everyday activities.
-This training can help to condition specific behaviors and develop new skills. ⁹
+This training can help you readjust condition-specific behaviors and develop new skills. ⁹

 • Vocational Rehabilitation and Supported Employment – If you struggle with finding and/or maintaining a job, this practice can help prepare you better. ¹⁰